 For nearly 50 years, Casa Myrna has been a lifeline for survivors of domestic and dating violence — providing shelter, advocacy, counseling, and the support needed to rebuild lives.

-Today, significant government funding cuts threaten to interrupt this vital continuum of care.
+Today, significant government funding cuts are interrupting this vital continuum of care.
 Our Continuity Campaign is asking private donors to close the government funding gap and ensure that our life-saving programs continue without disruption.

 By stepping in, you help sustain safety, hope, and healing for hundreds of survivors and their families.
 Your generosity keeps safety, hope, and healing alive.